Queens is the largest of the five boroughs, so it should come as no surprise that there’s so much going on this spring.

 Where: 73-50 Little Neck Parkway, Floral Park

 Why: Who says NYC has lost its agrarian roots?
 This working farm dates back to 1697.
 Escape the hectic pace of urban life as you visit the greenhouse, pet livestock and laze in the orchard.
-The Children’s Carnival includes hayrides, games and unlimited carnival rides for a reasonable $12 per person.
+They have all kinds of events throughout the summer.
+You can check out the details here.

 How to get there: E or F to Kew Gardens/Union Turnpike Station, where you will transfer to the Q46 bus to the Little Neck Parkway stop.
 Walk three blocks to the farm’s entrance.